marczaku/algodata-200-assignment/README.md

 - Can you make sure that your generated States are solvable?
 - Can you make it Playable with a "Solve From Here"-Button?
 - Maybe you can make a "Suggest Next Move"-Button?

+## Resources:
+- Please don't follow the YouTube-Tutorial by Sebastian Lague.
+The introduction to A* is great, but the provided code is over-engineered and in some cases plain wrong.
+- Loom Video: British Bulldog